DavitBoo/photo-tagging-game/README.md

 </ul>

 ## Styled-Components
-<p>I was inspired to use Global variables on CSS on Styled-Components in this Article</p>
+<p>I was inspired to use CSS global variables in Styled-Components in this article</p>
 <a href="https://www.joshwcomeau.com/css/css-variables-for-react-devs/">CSS Variables for React Devs - Josh W. Comeau</a>